Get on the ladder: engineering

 Who works in Engineering?

-- Chemical engineers use knowledge of chemistry to create products that are useful in the real-world, like cleaning solutions or fuel
+- Chemical and materials engineers use their knowledge of chemistry to convert chemicals or other raw materials into more useful materials, like cleaning solutions or fuel.

-- Design engineers use CAD (Computer Aided Design) and CAE (Computer Aided Engineering) tools to create a physical solution to meet a need.
+- Design engineers use CAD (Computer Aided Design) and CAE (Computer Aided Engineering) tools to create prototypes of a product.

 What skills will you need to demonstrate?

-- Problem solving and Creativity - engineering is all about finding new solutions to problems.
-You need to use your creativity to turn impossible tasks into profitable exercises.
+- Problem solving and Creativity.
+Engineering is all about finding answers to problems.
+You need to use your creativity to turn challenging tasks into profitable solutions.

-- Computer languages - you’ll be working with computers to handle data and to automate tasks, so you’ll need to be familiar with high-level computer languages, like MATLAB, Python, R, and so on.
+- Digital literacy (specifically using computer languages).
+Engineers work with computers to manage data and automate tasks, so you’ll need to be familiar with high-level computer languages, like MATLAB or Python.

 How can you get experience?